jtanwk/capp30254/HW5/README.md

-# Homework 5 - Improving the Pipeline Again
+# Homework 5 - Improving the Pipeline, Again

 ## What files do I look at?
 - `/pipeline` is the library that contains the modules for my pipeline functions.